bio-tools/biotoolsDocs/IFB_tools.rst

    2. The tool functionality and how it should be described  - covered in the section on `tool functions <#function>`_.
    3. Whether one or more entries are needed (see below).

-Plan whether new entries (if any) are required to adequately describe your tools:
+Plan what new entries (if any) are required to describe your tools:

-* A discrete tool - one which is clearly an individual distinct entity - should have it's own entry.
+* A discrete tool - one which is clearly an individual, distinct entity - should have it's own entry.
 This is the case for most *command-line tools* and *desktop applications*.
 * *bio.tools* aims to catalogue *unique* tool functionality.
 Different implementations but with esesentially the same functionality can be described by a single entry, *e.g.* a command-line tool that is later adapted into an R package for the Bioconductor suite, or which is served online via a Galaxy server.
 * In some cases, *e.g.* complex software packages, it's not obvious whether to have one or multiple entries.
 Pick the option which mostly clearly illustrates the tool's functionality to end-users.
 * Tool collections should be described by multiple entries.
 For example, one entry to describe a *suite*, and multple other entries to describe the individual tools within that suite.